 We can determine the most appropriate fixture depending on the type of path: bollard, projector, step light or recessed into the ground.

-Because there are so many factors to consider, we’re preparing a blog post entirely dedicated to outdoor pathways.
-Coming soon to a screen near you :)
+Because there are so many factors to consider, we’ve prepared a blog post entirely dedicated to outdoor pathways.

 So far, we’ve talked about the different types of foliage and the different ways of lighting them, of show-stopping trunks, low plants and shadows.
 Next post: finishes, light colour and coloured light.